-■ File Size (D) - Shows the size of the file being edited.
+File Size (D) - Shows the size of the file being edited.
 The size can be displayed in number of bytes, sectors, lines or shorts and the size can be shown in hex format, decimal format, or octal format.
 To control the displayed format, see the 'View > Status Bar > File Size Units' menu option or left-click on the panel and choose File Size Units.
 Note that a '' will appear beside the file size if the size has been changed since the file was opened.
-Left-click on this panel and choose Set File Size to open the Set File
+Left-click on this panel and choose Set File Size to open the Set File Size dialog, or left-click and select Copy Size to copy the file size to the clipboard.

-Size dialog.

-■ Edit As (E) - Displays which Edit As is selected for the current file.
+Edit As (E) - Displays which Edit As is selected for the current file.
 Which Edit As is chosen determines which of the following Status Bar panels are displayed.
 Left-click on the panel to display the 'View > Edit As' menu which can be used to choose a new Edit As for the current file.